A Private Itinerary · Vieques, Puerto Rico

 01 · Destination

-Vieques sits about eight miles off the east coast of the main island of Puerto Rico — roughly twenty-one miles long, with the majority protected as a National Wildlife Refuge that was a Navy training ground until 2003.
+Vieques is the slower, more local sister of the main island of Puerto Rico.
+It sits about eight miles off the east coast, roughly twenty-one miles long, and the majority of it is a protected National Wildlife Refuge that was a Navy training ground until 2003.
 Wild horses walk the roads, the beaches are empty by Caribbean standards, and the pace is deliberately slow.

 The trip splits cleanly between two small towns.
-Isabel II is the working harbor on the north shore — airport, ferry, supplies.
-Esperanza is the south-coast malecón, a walkable half-mile of waterfront bars, restaurants, and guesthouses.
-That is where you are staying.
+Isabel II is the working harbor on the north shore, where the airport, ferry, and supplies live.
+Esperanza is the south-coast malecón, a walkable half-mile of waterfront bars, restaurants, and guesthouses, and that is where you are staying.
 El Blok sits directly on it.

 Day high